Defence Intelligence: Defence Intelligence Staff

 organisations were reallocated is not clear.

+Military Intelligence Services

+The Military Intelligence Services (MIS) is an organisation within the Ministry of Defence of the government of the United Kingdom.
+Its role is to consolidate military intelligence capabilities across the different branches of the British Armed Forces under a single operational structure.
+It was created in December 2025.
+MIS bring together intelligence units from the Royal Navy, British Army, Royal Air Force, UK Space Command, and Permanent Joint Headquarters, ensuring they operate as one system.

 Organisation

 Defence Intelligence is headed by the Chief of Defence Intelligence (CDI) who is either a serving three-star military officer or a Senior Civil Servant and who, as the MOD's 'intelligence process owner', is also responsible for the overall co-ordination of intelligence activities throughout the Armed Forces and single Service Commands.
 He is supported by two deputies—one civilian and one military.
 The civilian Deputy Chief of Defence Intelligence (DCDI) is responsible for Defence Intelligence analysis and production and the military Director of Cyber Intelligence and Information Integration (DCI3) is responsible for intelligence collection and capability.

 Deputy Chief of Defence Intelligence (DCDI)

 DCDI manages the intelligence analysis and production directorates of Defence Intelligence.
 These include directorates for: